It’s Thursday night.

 The students who said “can’t” took the candy bar 61% of the time while the students who said “don’t” only chose the candy bar 36% of the time.

-It certainly seems like the words they used had a major impact on their immediate actions.
+It certainly seems like the words they used had a significant impact on their immediate actions.

 Now you might be thinking this is a fluke.
 After all, maybe those people just don’t like healthy chew bars.
-Or maybe they still thought it was part of the study.
+Or perhaps they still thought it was part of the study.

 Luckily, the research continued.